DevFabrizio/Fabrizio-Project-Five/README2.md

 ### Credits

-- In the Correlation study notebook I copied the mask shown below from the seaborn documentation:
+- In the Correlation study notebook (cell 44) I copied the mask shown below from the seaborn documentation:
   "mask = np.triu(np.ones_like(df_spearman_corr, dtype=bool))"

 - In the Correlation study notebook (cell 42) I copied the pps score code from the Churnometer Walkthrough project.

+- In the Model and Evaluation notebook the cells 7, 8, 10, 11, 15, 28, 40